mozilla/fx-private-relay/METRICS.md

 [Email Masks, Upgrade Corner Notification]: #ctx-emails-corner-upgrade "Details for the lower-right corner notification to upgrade to premium"
 [Free Onboarding]: #ctx-onboarding-free "Details for the free onboarding sequence"
 [Interview Recruitment Survey]: #ctx-survey-recruitment "Details for the interview recruitment survey"
-[Landing Page, Get Started Button]: #cta-landing-button-cta "Details for the 'Get started' button on the landing page"
+[Landing Page, Get Started Button]: #ctx-landing-button-cta "Details for the 'Get started' button on the landing page"
 [Landing Page, Holiday Sale Banner]: #ctx-landing-banner-holiday "Details for the 2023 Holiday Sale Banner"
 [Landing Page, Plan Matrix]: #ctx-landing-matrix "Details for the Plan Matrix on the Landing Page."
 [Landing Page, Premium Bundle Banner]: #ctx-landing-banner-bundle "Details on the Relay Premium and Mozilla VPN bundle.
 She loves her phone!"